-Embry-Riddle courses in the general education categories of Humanities and Social Sciences may be chosen from those listed in the Degrees and Programs, General Education and Undergraduate Requirements section assuming prerequisite and other listed requirements are met.
+Lower Level Humanities and Social Sciences courses may be chosen from those listed in the General Education Program Courses section, assuming prerequisite and other listed requirements are met.
 Courses that students have taken at other institutions may be acceptable if they fall into these categories and are at the level specified in the particular engineering program.
-All Special Topics courses must be pre-approved by the appropriate engineering department before registration will be allowed.

 Still Exploring Engineering First Year Students

-Engineering students that are still exploring which degree program to select may enroll in the engineering Common Year One courses as advised by First Year Programs.
-This enables an engineering student interested in engineering to explore the content of all the engineering programs during their first year.
+Engineering students exploring which degree program to select may enroll in the engineering Common Year courses as advised by COE advisor.
+This enables students interested in engineering to explore the content of all COE programs during their first year.
 All courses in the above list apply towards any engineering degree.
-Sophomores will then be assigned to the COE Advising Center for advisement of courses towards a particular engineering program.
 During the sophomore year, Still Exploring Engineering students will need to select a degree program.
 Pre-college preparation in math and physics is essential for success in engineering.
 If it is necessary to enroll in more basic math and physics courses to ensure that preparation, still exploring engineering students should understand it will take longer than the projected four years to complete their chosen engineering degree.